New Brunswick Art Salon 2018 – Oil Color and Mixed Media: “An Expanse of Expressionism”

 Though expressionism is a substantial theme of our Oil Color & Mixed Media Exhibition, the featured artists at Alfa will boast a wide array of visual aesthetics ranging from the impressionistic to the abstract style that expressionism is renowned for.
 Charity Henderson’s body of work serves to explores various psychological states through mixed media impressionistic paintings of the human face.
 Similarly, Debora Thedinga utilizes impressionism in order to manipulate light, color and space thus crafting a landscape that can be viewed successfully through the small window of the canvas.
 In slight contrast to her fellow featured artists, Tricia Miho offers a more surrealist aesthetic with paintings reminiscent of Salvador Dalí.
 Her work explores the progression of images and how such progression enables the transformation of metaphysical creations.

 Alfa’s Oil Color & Mixed Media Exhibition will also display artworks that are more consistent with expressionism, particularly in the realm of the abstract.
 Colleen Lineberry’s works celebrate natural beauty as captured through her mind’s eye resulting in in vibrantly colorful motifs presenting near otherworldly landscapes.
 In a fashion akin to Lineberry’s abstract aesthetic, Enrique Zaldivar utilizes color and inspiration from the natural world to illustrate issues inherent to human beings and satisfy his constant need to express himself.
 Kathleen Shaver’s artistry can be described as a quest for the beauty which lies within human impulse and the primal.
-Leona Tenebruso-Shultes similarly explores this primality by adorning her canvasses with impassioned brushstrokes and expressive colors and finally.
+Leona Tenebruso-Shultes similarly explores this primality by adorning her canvas with impassioned brushstrokes and expressive colors and finally.
 Pat Cresson utilizes multifaceted mediums of both digital and analog origin in order to craft texturally rich abstract pieces rich in complexity and exquisitely balanced hues.
 Incorporating drawing as a structural springboard, Maurie Brooks endeavors to embody visual thinking and simultaneously facilitate the suspension of thought.
 For her, this can ultimately result in a freedom from the rational, linear or observational, a freedom that allows for a more intuitive approach, even a turning toward the repetitive or meditative, sometimes with surprising results.

 Devotees to the likes of Salvador Dalí, Wassily Kandinsky, and Helen Frankenthaler will especially find a great deal to love scouring Alfa’s artwork adorned walls.